sustrik/libdill/unixsendfd.md

 Sends one byte (0) to the UNIX domain connection and attaches file descriptor `fd` to it.

+The file descriptor is duplicated during the transport.
+The caller is still responsible for closing it after this call.

 ## RETURN VALUE

 Zero in case of success.
 In case of error -1 is returned and `errno` is set to one of the error codes below.